tegorman13/Dissertation/docs/Sections/htw_gfm.md

 success of the ordinal-reverse ordered varied group cannot be attributed to item or feedback effects alone.

-Our findings also diverge from the two previous studies to cleanly manipulate the variability of training items in a function learning task (DeLosh et al., 1997; van Dam & Ernst, 2015), although the varied training condition of van Dam & Ernst (2015) also exhibited less learning, neither of these previous studies observed any difference between training conditions in extrapolation to novel items.
-Like DeLosh et al. (1997) , our participants exhibited above chance extrapolation/discrimination of novel items, however they observed no difference between any of their three training conditions.
-A noteworthy difference difference between our studies is that DeLosh et al. (1997) trained participants with either 8, 20, or 50 unique items (all receiving the same total number of training trials).
-These larger sets of unique items, combined with the fact that participants achieved near ceiling level performance by the end of training - may have made it more difficult to observe any between-group differences of training variation in their study. van Dam & Ernst (2015) ’s variability manipulation was more similar to our own, as they trained participants with either 2 or 5
+Our findings also diverge from the two previous studies that cleanly manipulated the variability of training items in a function learning task (DeLosh et al., 1997; van Dam & Ernst, 2015), although the varied training condition of van Dam & Ernst (2015) also exhibited less learning, neither of these previous studies observed any difference between training conditions in extrapolation to novel items.
+Like DeLosh et al. (1997), our participants exhibited above chance extrapolation/discrimination of novel items, however they observed no difference between any of their three training conditions.
+A noteworthy difference between our studies is that DeLosh et al. (1997) trained participants with either 8, 20, or 50 unique items (all receiving the same total number of training trials).
+These larger sets of unique items, combined with the fact that participants achieved near ceiling level performance by the end of training, may have made it more difficult to observe any between-group differences of training variation in their study. van Dam & Ernst (2015) ’s variability manipulation was more similar to our own, as they trained participants with either 2 or 5